segregorio/datasciencecoursera/Course3_Project/README.md

-README.md file by Sergio Gregorio, Last update: January 31, 2016
+README.md file by Sergio Gregorio (Jan 31, 2016)
 ================================================================

 This document enumerates the steps you need to take to replicate my analysis.